 - Avoid Excess Sugar, Refined Grains, And Carbohydrates – Try not to eat more sugar than necessary, for it can aggravate inflammation and induce gut imbalance.
 Also, stay away from too many refined grains and carbohydrates and grains.
 Most grains, namely those containing gluten/wheat can break themselves down into sugar very quickly which does very little to cure intestinal inflammation.

 - Load Up On Papayas And Pumpkins – Eat plenty of papaya and pumpkin.
 Both are widely acclaimed for their natural anti-parasitic properties, be it in fruit or juice form.

 - Don’t Forget Coconuts – Include a lot of coconut in your diet.
 Feel free to use coconut oil, milk and even the delicious meat inside the shells to benefit from its antimicrobial and antibacterial properties.

 - Snack On Seeds – Turn to handfuls of pumpkin seeds, carom seeds, chia seeds, and flaxseeds for fiber and protein.

 - Stick To Organic Meats – Steer clear from processed and farm-raised meats and only eat organic meat that has been pasture-raised or grass-fed.
 If you love fish, only bring the wild-caught variety to your dining table.

 - Embrace Probiotics – Eat lots of kefir, sauerkraut, and yogurt, which help improve and maintain the health of your gut.

 - Avoid Processed Foods And Alcohol – These will only lower your immunity and make it difficult to detox.

 2. Anti-Parasitic Supplements

-Certain herbs and extracts can be consumed in small, regular quantities to help kill parasites, as well as flush out other
+Certain herbs and extracts can be consumed in small, regular quantities to help kill parasites, as well as flush out other toxins from your body.